5 Generations in the workplace

 The age of no retirement?

-When I read a recent article entitled ‘Have we reached the age of no retirement?’, my first reaction was one of fear at the prospect of a working life without end.
+When we read the article entitled ‘Have we reached the age of no retirement?’, our first reaction was one of fear at the prospect of a working life without end.

-Then I remembered that I enjoy what I do very much, and that continuing to do it for a good few years longer would be a very good thing indeed.
+Then we remembered that we enjoy what we do very much, and that continuing to do it for a good few years longer would be a very good thing indeed.
 But regardless of our personal hopes and fears for older age, as health and safety professionals we need to understand the significance of demographic changes for workplace health and safety, and organisational performance.

 Why are people working into older age?